denoland/docs/runtime/reference/node.md

 #### Formatting

 Deno ships with a [built-in formatter](../tools/formatter/) that can optionally format your code according to the Deno style guide.
+Instead of adding `prettier` to your `devDependencies` you can instead use Deno's built-in zero-config code formatter `deno fmt`.

 You can run the formatter on your project by running:

 ```sh
 deno fmt